Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/braze-cohort.md

 !!!note "Send Amplitude Events to Braze"

-    See [Braze Event Streaming](/../data/destinations/braze) for information on how to send events to Braze.
+    This integration sends cohorts to Braze.
+There is a separate integration to send Amplitude event data.
+See [Braze Event Streaming](/../data/destinations/braze) for information.

 ## Considerations